-What successes are evident after the introduction of a configuration management database (CMDB)?
+A Configuration Management Database provides you with a 360-degree view of all components of your IT infrastructure.
+What are the key success factors following the introduction of a CMDB?
+How do companies benefit from the many possibilities in database and configuration management?
 What is important for the future?
 André Jung takes a look at the status quo regarding CMDB.

 - CMDB in transition: from a technology-centric model to a data-driven strategy

-- The result: The CMDB as a source of information for new user groups
+- Conclusion: The CMDB as a source of information for new user groups

 The use of a CMDB has been standard in modern IT departments for years.
 Today, no one questions that the CMDB is an important element in asset management.
 In most companies, the introduction of the systems has cost quite a bit of effort, time and resources.
 But once the appropriate model has been found and established, the CMDB becomes the cornerstone for customer services, for stable, high-performance and available IT systems and applications, and for a cleanly documented and transparently controllable IT infrastructure.

-What are the benefits of the CMDB in IT Service Management?
+What are the main effects of the CMDB in IT Service Management?

 - The essential support processes, incident and problem management are set up more efficiently thanks to CMDB.
 Customer satisfaction increases measurably.